acuminous/tripitaka/README.md

 - [timestamp](#timestamp)

 ### augment
 Augments the record with the supplied source.
 If attributes are common to both the record and the source, the source wins.
 Use with [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) as a substitute for child loggers.
-See the [express example](https://github.com/acuminous/tripitaka/blob/main/examples/express/index.js) how.
+See the [express example](https://github.com/acuminous/tripitaka/blob/main/examples/express/index.js) for how.

 | name   | type               | required | default | notes |
 |--------|--------------------|----------|---------|-------|